Skip to main content

 Authorize outbound traffic to Nimble

 Create a network rule, store your Nimble API key as a Snowflake secret, and bind both into an External Access Integration.
-Stored procedures must reference the EAI to make outbound HTTPS calls.
+The UDFs reference the EAI to make outbound HTTPS calls.

 CREATE OR REPLACE NETWORK RULE nimble_api_rule